Whizz-tamie/Whizz-tamie/README.md

 - 👋 Hi, I’m @Whizz-tamie
-- 🌱 I'm constantly learning and growing Computer Scientist.
+- 🌱 I'm a constantly learning and growing Computer Scientist.
 - 👀 I’m interested in the research and development of Artificial Intelligence systems.
 - 💞️ I’m looking to collaborate on AI projects. - Watch this space!
 - 📫 How to reach me: tamarakonke@gmail.com